Updated February 5, 2019

 Add any applicable federal nonbankruptcy exemptions.

-This list includes the majority of bankruptcy exemptions available in New Jersey.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, New Jersey may have changed the amounts since this list was last updated.
-Consider checking with your local bankruptcy court or local bankruptcy attorney.
+This list includes the majority of bankruptcy exemptions available in New Jersey, but not all.
+Specific exemptions could have qualification requirements, and amounts might have changed since this list was last updated.
+Check the New Jersey Statutes or with a local bankruptcy lawyer.